hyundai-robotics/doc-hi6-sdk/3-practice-argosx/1-roblang/1-concept-interface.md

     <tr>
       <td>Function</td>
       <td>
-       - It contains an embedded LED light, which can be turned on and off via a communication request.</br>
+       - It contains an embedded LED light, which can be turned on and off via a communication request.<br>
        - It can simultaneously measure the shift values of up to 100 workpieces and report in response to a communication request.
       </td>
     </tr>
    <tr>
       <td>Communication interface</td>
       <td>
-       - The robot controller and ArgosX hardware communicate with each other through Ethernet UDP communications.</br>
+       - The robot controller and ArgosX hardware communicate with each other through Ethernet UDP communications.<br>
         - The IP address of the ArgosX hardware is 192.168.1.XX.
-As the last set of digits, XX, should be set using the dip switch, the robot side should send a UDP request accordingly.</br>
+As the last set of digits, XX, should be set using the dip switch, the robot side should send a UDP request accordingly.<br>
         - The port number on the ArgosX hardware is fixed as 54321.
-However, it may change in future products.</br>
+However, it may change in future products.<br>
         - Upon receiving a UDP request, the ArgosX hardware will send a response to the sender's IP address.
       </td>
     </tr>